RajTheEvile/Nxtwave-Digital-Timer-App/README.md

 <summary>Functionality to be added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities

 - The default timer limit value should be 25 minutes
 - When the **Start** button is clicked,